 1. In your LearnWorlds school go to Site Builder → Sign in/up and select SAML.

 3. Activate SAML and add a name for this SAML solution.

 4. Once you set up this information on your IDP and create the authentication application, you will need to update your school’s setup with the necessary information from your IDP:

 a.
 IDP Identifier (Entity ID): this is the given IDP id for the created application.

 b.
 Sign-on URL: this is the URL that the school will call to authenticate the user via the IDP.

 c.
 Single Logout URL: in case you implement a single logout you may provide this URL.
 When the user logs out from Learnworlds the system will call this URL and the IDP will log out the user from all other Services.

 d.
 Identity Provider Certificate: you need to pass the public certificate to authenticate the call.

-5. Save your settings and you are all set.
+5. Click on Create to save your settings and you are all set.
 Your users may now Single Sign-On by using your favorite IDP.

 - Only the Sign in link should be used at your school since Sign Up and password reset will be performed by the IDP.